micro-manager/micro-manager/doc/how-to-build.md

 The ImageJ path should be an existing (prefereably fresh) copy of ImageJ 1.48.

-IMPORTANT: When using --enable-imagej-plugin, you will need to run `make install-ijplugin` instead of the usual `make install`.
-See below.

 To get more information about the possible options to `configure`, type

   ./configure --help